pohly/enhancements/keps/sig-node/xxx-dynamic-resource-allocation/README.md

 countable per-node extended resources was added.
 The device plugin interface then made such local resources available to containers.
-But for many newer devices, this approach and the Kubernetes API for requesting these custom resources are too limited.
-This KEP addresses the following limitations:
+But for many newer devices, this approach and the Kubernetes API for requesting these custom resources is too limited.
+This KEP addresses limitations of the current approach for the following use cases:

-- *Device initialization*: When starting a workload I’d like to have the device reconfigured or reprogrammed by the orchestration.
+- *Device initialization*: When starting a workload I’d like to have the device reconfigured or reprogrammed during orchestration.
 For security reasons workloads should not be able to reconfigure devices directly.